Best Shazam Alternatives for iOS and Android (2026)

 The visual feedback is unique: the app pulses your phone’s flashlight to the song’s beat.
 It’s a gimmick, but it makes house parties more fun.

 The downsides are real.
 Beatfind is Android-only, the ads pile up, and the search button at the bottom of the screen sometimes slides under a banner.
-The core identification holds up, and the app loads about twice as fast as Musixmatch on a mid-range device.
+The core identification holds up, and the app loads noticeably faster than Musixmatch on a mid-range device.

 If you’re already using your Android phone for music creation through apps like GarageBand for Android, Beatfind pairs well as a quick reference tool when you want to look up a sample.